Haivision/srt/docs/API/API-functions.md

 or set the appropriate source address using [`srt_prepare_endpoint`](#srt_prepare_endpoint).

-**IMPORTANT** information about IPv6: If you are going to bind to the `in6addr_any` IPv6 wildcard address (known as `::`), the `SRTO_IPV6ONLY` option must be first set explicitly to 0 or 1 or otherwise the binding will fail.
+**IMPORTANT information about IPv6**: If you are going to bind to the `in6addr_any` IPv6 wildcard address (known as `::`), the `SRTO_IPV6ONLY` option must be first set explicitly to 0 or 1, otherwise the binding will fail.
 In all other cases this option is meaningless.
 See `SRTO_IPV6ONLY` option for more information.